 All members of the contest and judging program must abide by the code of ethics given below.
+A member is defined as a candidate or certified BHS judge.
 Alleged violations of the code of ethics should be reported in writing, with full documentation of evidence, to the Society Contest and Judging Committee through its chairman.
 Appropriate disciplinary action will be invoked in cases of proven violation of any part of this code of ethics.

-- 1. Members will abide by the general code of ethics of the Society. - 2.
-Members will demonstrate that judging is a service, for the contest and judging program exists for the preservation and encouragement of quality barbershop music. - 3.
+1. Members will abide by the general code of ethics of the Society.

+- 2. Members will demonstrate that judging is a service, for the contest and judging program exists for the preservation and encouragement of quality barbershop music. - 3.
 Members will support the contest and judging program by refraining from public criticism of its rules, leaders, and scoring decisions.
-Critical evaluations of the program are handled through proper channels and procedures. - 4.
+Critical evaluations of the program are handled through proper channels and procedures.
+A member should send their category specialist and/or board of review any concerns.
+If this is not satisfactory, then they should contact SCJC through its chairman about the concerns.
+If this is not satisfactory, then they should contact the BHS CEO as a final resort.
+At that point, the issue is considered resolved. - 4.
 Members will reveal scores, placement, and critique comments only in accordance with the policies of the Society Contest and Judging Committee. - 5.
-Certified judges assigned to the official panel will abide by the coaching moratorium guidelines established by the Society Contest and Judging Committee [sections IV.E and V.A.4.c, below] and avoid being placed in a position of apparent conflict of interest at the contest site.
+Certified judges assigned to the official panel will abide by the coaching moratorium guidelines established by the Society Contest and Judging Committee [sections IV.E. and V.A.4.c., below] and avoid being placed in a position of apparent conflict of interest at the contest site.
+In the case of emergency replacement of judges, refer to section V.A., below. - a.
 This moratorium does not apply to those in candidate status.
 Development of coaching skills is a critical part of a candidate's growth and the Society Contest and Judging Committee does not want to inhibit any opportunity for this growth. - 6.
 Members will exhibit care in language, deportment, and appearance when representing the contest and judging program. - 7.
-Members will support, by word and deed, the policies, rules, and regulations of the contest and judging program.
+Members will support, by word and deed, the policies, rules, and regulations of the contest and judging program. - 8.
+Members will refrain from expressing views on social media (Facebook, Twitter, etc.) that can be viewed by members or associates of BHS as being controversial or divisive in accordance with Code of Ethics #8 (political, religious, or other controversial issues).
+Judges should be viewed as role models and should be aware that at all times they represent the contest and judging program.